jzuhone/acispy/doc/source/loading_data.rst

 In this case, all of the MSIDs in the tracelog are ingested into the :class:`~acispy.data_container.DataContainer`.
-You may either specify a set of states using the ``state_keys`` keyword argument; otherwise a useful default set will be loaded.
+You may either specify a set of states using the ``state_keys`` keyword argument; otherwise the full default set will be loaded.

 Reading Model Data from a Load
 ------------------------------